AdesisNetlife/yawds/README.md

 If your package has a `bin/` directory, it will be automatically available from %PATH%

+Aditionally, if your package need to define specific environment variables, you should simply create a file called `_setenv.bat` in the root folder of your package

 ## Updates

 You can easily uptade the whole software stack automatically when a new version is available